-Cooperative Extension System means a nationwide network consisting of a state office located at each state's land-grant university, and local or regional offices.
+Cooperative Extension System - A nationwide network consisting of a state office located at each state's land-grant university, and local or regional offices.
 These offices are staffed by one or more agricultural experts, who work in cooperation with the National Institute of Food and Agriculture or successor entity, and who provide information to agricultural producers and others.

-County means any county, parish, or other political subdivision of a state shown on your application accepted by us.
+County - Any county, parish, or other political subdivision of a state shown on your application accepted by us.

-County base value per acre means FCIC's determined value of the crop in the county as contained in the Actuarial Documents.
+County base value per acre - FCIC's determined value of the crop in the county as contained in the actuarial documents.

-Coverage level means a percentage selected by you from those contained in the Actuarial Documents.
+Coverage level - A percentage selected by you from those contained in the actuarial documents.

-Cover crop means a crop generally recognized by agricultural experts as agronomically sound for the area for erosion control or other purposes related to conservation or soil improvement.
+Cover crop - A crop generally recognized by agricultural experts as agronomically sound for the area for erosion control or other purposes related to conservation or soil improvement.

-Crop means the insurable commodity as defined in the Crop Provisions.
+Crop - The insurable commodity as defined in the Crop Provisions.

-Cropping practice means the combination of inputs such as fertilizer, herbicide, and pesticide, and operations such as planting, cultivation, etc. used to produce the insured crop.
-The insurable cropping practices are specified in the Actuarial Documents.
+Cropping practice - The combination of inputs such as fertilizer, herbicide, and pesticide, and operations such as planting, cultivation, etc. used to produce the insured crop.
+The insurable cropping practices are specified in the actuarial documents.

-Crop Provisions means the part of the policy that contains the specific provisions of insurance for each insured crop.
+Crop Provisions - The part of the policy that contains the specific provisions of insurance for each insured crop.

-Crop year means the period within which the insured crop is normally grown, regardless of whether or not it is actually grown, and designated by the calendar year in which the insured crop is normally harvested.
+Crop year - The period within which the insured crop is normally grown, regardless of whether or not it is actually grown, and designated by the calendar year in which the insured crop is normally harvested.

-Days mean calendar days.
+Days - Calendar days.

-Delinquent debt has the same meaning as the term defined in 7 CFR part 400, subpart U, or successor regulation.
+Delinquent debt - Has the same meaning as the term defined in 7 CFR part 400, subpart U, or successor regulation.

-Disinterested third party means a person that does not have any familial relationship with you, does not reside in your household, or who will not benefit financially from the insured crop.
+Disinterested third party - A person that does not have any familial relationship with you, does not reside in your household, or who will not benefit financially from the insured crop.

-Double crop means the planting of two specific crops that have the capability to be planted and carried to maturity for the intended use, as reported by the producer, on the same acreage within a crop year under normal growing conditions.
+Double crop - The planting of two specific crops that have the capability to be planted and carried to maturity for the intended use, as reported by the producer, on the same acreage within a crop year under normal growing conditions.